Monmon891Awesome/code-of-meridaeia/PHASE3_DOCUMENTATION.md

 ## 🎯 Overview

-Phase 3 introduces a comprehensive RPG progression system to CodeQuest: The Siege of Meridaeia.
+Phase 3 introduces a comprehensive RPG progression system to Code of Meridaeia: The Siege of Meridaeia.
 Players can now purchase equipment, upgrade skills, manage consumables, and strategically enhance their character's capabilities through a multi-layered economy system.

 ### Core Objectives Achieved
 - ✅ Fully functional shop with 4 categories (Weapons, Armor, Accessories, Consumables)